honestbleeps/engineering-manager-toolbox/README.md

 For the time being, it is *not* meant to be a reading list or a repository of links to tools, because several of those already exist.
 Instead, this is meant to primarily be prose and bulleted lists - a reference that Engineering Managers can go back to in order to ensure they're asking the right questions and keeping a pulse on all aspects of their teams' work.

+I'd eventually like to link some of the lines/questions here to relevant articles or guides (either within this repo, or external) that elaborate on the "what to do about answers to question X", right now it's mostly just a list of questions to ask oneself

 ### Table of Contents
 - [Introduction](#introduction)
 - [Team Performance Tracking / Pulse Checking](#team-performance-tracking)